Maritime History, Archaeology,

 As early as 1720, colonists had increasing difficulty acquiring land in South Carolina.
 High taxes and centralized government in Charleston enticed many to look to North Carolina for property, especially in the Lower Cape Fear.
 Early colonial policies were drafted to make land acquisition both inviting for settlement and profitable for the Lords Proprietors of the Carolina Colony (and later the Crown).
 Blatant opposition of proprietary policies along with disregard for the enforcement of those policies during Royal Governor George Burrington’s administration (1724-1725, 1731-1734), allowed settlers like Maurice, Roger, and Nathaniel Moore, Edward Moseley, John Baptista Ashe, and Eleazer Allen to accumulate vast land tracts in the Lower Cape Fear region (Wood 2004: 51).
 These men were connected by family ties resulting from their marriages into the Alexander Lillington family of Perquimans County and the William Rhett family of Charleston, South Carolina.
 Living on plantations scattered along the Cape Fear and the Northeast Cape Fear rivers, they maintained an active interest in and concern for the success of Maurice Moore’s future town-building venture at Brunswick.

 From 1724 to 1725, Gov. Burlington explored the Cape Fear area in an effort to create a development plan.
-On June 3, 1725, Col. Maurice Moore was granted 1,500 acres in the Lower Cape Fear.
+On June 3, 1725, Col. Maurice Moore was granted 1,500 acres on the west side of the Lower Cape Fear.
 He immediately set aside 320 acres with a portion being divided into half-acre lots of 82½ feet in width by 264 feet in depth.
 A total of 24 blocks were laid out, each with seven lots across and two lots deep.
 Roger Moore, who also purchased numerous properties in the Lower Cape Fear, added 20 lots to the northern edge of the town plan, which brought the total to 356 lots (Lee 1952: 239, South 2010: 2).
 Lots were identified for a courthouse, church, cemetery, markets, and common areas for the public.

 Despite the establishment of a rival port at Newton (Wilmington) above the Flats, the residents and prominent families of Brunswick continued to exert considerable influence in the colonial government.
-By the mid-18th century, Wilmington, due to its location at the forks of the river, developed as thetrading center for the surrounding area, while Brunswick existed chiefly as a shipping point for naval stores and forest products meant for the British mercantile trade (Lee 1952: 54).
+By the mid-18th century, Wilmington, due to its location at the forks of the river, developed as the trading center for the surrounding area, while Brunswick existed chiefly as a shipping point for naval stores and forest products meant for the British mercantile trade (Lee 1952: 54).
 Port Brunswick, including both Brunswick Town and Wilmington, accounted for over 70% of naval stores exported from the American colonies in the 18th century (Outland 2004: 13, 31).
 This trade was made possible through a sizable enslaved population.
 In 1767, the Lower Cape Fear plantation society included approximately 4,216 residents, 63% of which were enslaved (Wood 2004: 99).

 Royal Governors Arthur Dobbs and William Tryon both lived at Brunswick from 1758 to 1770.
 Their residence, an estate called Russelborough (originally built by the captain of HMS Scorpion, John Russell) was located north of the town limits.
 Janet Schaw wrote in 1775 that Brunswick was the best seaport in the province, but the town consisted of, “a few scattered houses on the edge of the woods, without street or regularity… inhabited [mostly] by merchants” (Andrews 1921: 145).
 A large percentage of the port town was burned by British soldiers under the command of Captain John Collett in 1776 during the American Revolution.